-- COVID-19 outbreak has been brought under control.
-The country is accelerating active measures to achieve dual objectives of economic development and disease control. - 24 Sep Prime Minister sent urgent telegram No. 1300/CD-TTg1 requesting ministries, sectors and local authorities to continue implementing COVID-19 preventive and control measures in order to sustain the country's achievement so far on outbreak response, at the same time to accelerate economy recovery and development and to protect people's health. - o It has been 22 days since the last case was reported from community (case #1045 in Hai Duong on 2 Sep). - From the last report (17 Sep), from 18 to 24 Sep, three (3) new laboratory-confirmed cases of COVID-19 have been reported, without any additional deaths.
-All the 3 cases reported during past week were imported. - As of 24 Sep 2020, a total of 1,069 laboratory confirmed cases of COVID-19 have been reported from 42 out of 63 cities/provinces, including 35 deaths (see Figure 1).
-Of the 1,069 reported cases, 408 cases (38.2%) are imported.
+- Viet Nam marks the 29th day from the last COVID-19 case reported from community. - All the outbreak spots in the country have been brought under control.
+The country is accelerating active measures to achieve dual objectives of economic development and disease control; and moving toward a "safe coexistence with COVID-19". - 24 Sep Prime Minister sent urgent telegram No. 1300/CD-TTg1 requesting ministries, sectors and local authorities to continue implementing COVID-19 preventive and control measures in order to sustain the country's achievement so far on outbreak response, at the same time to accelerate economy recovery and development and to protect people's health. - From the last report (24 Sep), from 25 Sep to 1 Oct, 26 new laboratory-confirmed cases of COVID-19 have been reported, without any additional deaths.
+All the 26 cases reported during past week were imported, including 22 Vietnamese, 2 Taiwanese, 1 Indian and 1 Russian nationalities. - As of 1 Oct 2020, a total of 1,095 laboratory confirmed cases of COVID-19 have been reported from 42 out of 63 cities/provinces, including 35 deaths (see Figure 1).
+Of the 1,095 reported cases, 437 cases (40%) are imported.
 The male to female ratio is almost equal (51% vs 49%).
-Approximately 92.8% are Vietnamese (see Figure 2). - The ages of cases range from 2 months to 100 years old.
-About 65.5% of all cases are in the 30-69 years old group, 5.2% above 70 years old, and the remaining 29.3% under 30 years old.
+Approximately 92.7% are Vietnamese (see Figure 2). - The ages of cases range from 2 months to 100 years old.
+About 63.3% of all cases are in the 30-69 years old group, 5.2% above 70 years old, and the remaining 31.5% under 30 years old.
 (See Table 1). - Starting from 25 Jul, a resurgence of cases was reported from the community after 99 consecutive days from the last community case (16 Apr).
 An index case was detected from the SVP surveillance in a central coastal tourist city of Da Nang. - Thirty-seven (37) health care workers (HCWs) have been infected, including four from the previous wave.
 No deaths have been reported so far.
 To date, at least 36 clusters have been recorded.
-No new cases among HCWs were detected during the past one month.
+No new cases among HCWs were detected during the past five weeks. - As of 1 Oct, 1 018 cases (93%) have recovered, and the remaining cases are under treatment in 11 health care facilities (HCFs) across the country.
+All the 39 cases under treatment are with mild symptoms or asymptomatic; no more patients required ICU.
+The last patient was discharged from hospital in Da Nang on 22 Sep. - A total of 15,491 people are under monitoring; 266 of whom are being quarantined in health care facilities; 10,441 are in centralized quarantine facilities; and 4,784 are under self-/home-quarantine.

-- Da Nang-related community outbreak
+Da Nang-related community outbreak

-- Starting from 0:00 18 September, Da Nang lifted all social distancing except the following 5 types of activity: bar, pub, karaoke, discotheque and massage services. - o From 25 Jul to 17 Sep, 551 locally transmitted cases were reported from 15 cities/provinces across the country, with Da Nang and Quang Nam provinces being the most heavily affected (see Figure 3). - Approximately 98% of cases were either related to major hospitals in Da Nang city or have a history of visiting Da Nang.
-Da Nang general hospital was the epicentre of the outbreak with at least 246 cases reported among inpatients, care givers and HCWs, mainly from Internal Nephrology dept, ICU, Internal Neurology dept., and others.
-Cases have also been reported in the community among close contacts of hospital-related cases, including those who had visited Da Nang in July.
-At least 28 family-related clusters have been reported to have two to six household members per cluster.
+- Starting from 0:00 18 September, Da Nang lifted all social distancing except the following 5 types of activity: bar, pub, karaoke, discotheque and massage services. - Between 25 Jul to 2 Sep, 551 locally transmitted cases were reported from 15 cities/provinces across the country, with Da Nang and Quang Nam provinces being the most heavily affected (see Figure 3).
+The last case reported from Da Nang was on 27 Aug.

-$^{^{1}\,}http://baochinhphu.vn/Chi-dao-quyet-dinh-cua-Chinh-phu-Thu-tuong-Chinh-phu/Thu-tuong-ra-cong-dien-tiep-tuc-phong-chong-dich-benh-coviD19/408515.vgp$
+&lt;sup>1 http://baochinhphu.vn/Chi-dao-quyet-dinh-cua-Chinh-phu-Thu-tuong-Chinh-phu/Thu-tuong-ra-cong-dien-tiep-tuc-phong-chong-dich-benh-coviD19/408515.vgp